SERPINA2: Gene expression and localisation

 Extracellular predictions of SERPINs and common domain clades show that ER localisation of SERPINA2 are most likely be more, these common ER motifs indicates their localisation are most likely to be in the ER.

 Structure

 Population studies indicate that this gene is polymorphic.
 Deletions, frameshift mutations, and a critical start codon mutation (ATG to ATA) have been found in some populations, as well as an allele that can encode a functional protein.
 This gene may be an evolving pseudogene.
 The reference genome contains the start codon mutation and has a coding region deletion.
 A three-dimensional model of SERPINA2 was created using the non-deleted form of crystal structure, which is homologous with the SERPINA1 protein.
 The model was created using swissmodel in EXPASY, and has shown that SERPINA2 preserves a SERPIN reactive centre loop which is most compatible with protease inhibitory activity.
-The consensus sequence surrounding the reactive centre loop have diverged considerably so that now it contains tryptophan sarin motifs instead of the methionine serine motif.
+The consensus sequence surrounding the reactive centre loop have diverged considerably so that now it contains tryptophan serine motifs instead of the methionine serine motif.